HOKA Bondi 9 Running Shoe Review

 Responsiveness

 The HOKA Bondi 9 is adequately responsive.
-The supercritical EVA foam gives a reasonable amount of energy return, and there's a decent rocker in the forefoot, although it's not stiff enough to deliver much propulsion under higher pressure.
+The updated supercritical EVA foam provides a reasonable amount of energy return, and, even though there's a decent rocker, it lacks the stiffness needed to keep shape under force, meaning the shoe struggles to generate much propulsion during harder efforts.

 Pros